ulthiel/JuLie.jl/docs/src/about/contributing.md

 The idea of working with Git is that for any reasonable chunk of changes you do in the source code, you fix the state by doing a Git *commit* (with a reasonable description).
 Remeber to first add every new file via ```git add```.
 As a commit is only a local thing, you need to eventually *push* all your commits to your repository on GitHub.
 If you're asked for your GitHub username and passwort at every push, then [here](https://docs.github.com/en/get-started/getting-started-with-git/why-is-git-always-asking-for-my-password) is some advice on how to stop this.

-To merge your repository into mine, you do a [pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) on GitHub.
+To merge your repository into the official one, you do a [pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) on GitHub.
 But before you do this, please make sure that everything is well-documented, the documentation builds correctly, and all tests pass.

 ## Structure of JuLie

 JuLie is composed of three parts: the sources, the tests, and the documentation.
 The source files are located in the [src](https://github.com/ulthiel/JuLie.jl/tree/master/src) directory.
 The main source file is [src/JuLie.jl](https://github.com/ulthiel/JuLie.jl/blob/master/src/JuLie.jl).
 Three things are happening here:

 1. Importing structures and functions from other packages.
-I have decided to do the imports one by one instead of doing a full import of everything from, e.g., OSCAR, to keep JuLie slick and have maximal control.
+Imports are done one by one instead of doing a full import of everything from, e.g., OSCAR, to keep JuLie slick and have maximal control.
 All these structures and functions can be used directly in the JuLie code.
-If necessary, you may add more imports here (as long as you're developing and haven't finally decided on what you actually need, I recommend putting the new imports in the source file you're working on first).
+If necessary, you may add more imports here (as long as you're developing and haven't finally decided on what you actually need, put the new imports in the source file you're working on first).
 2. Exporting structures and functions.
-This only concerns exports of some of the imports above and I am doing this for convenience so that, e.g., one can directly create a polynomial ring from within JuLie without having to load AbstractAlgebra or Nemo first.
+This only concerns exports of some of the imports above and this is done for convenience so that, e.g., one can directly create a polynomial ring from within JuLie without having to load AbstractAlgebra or Nemo first.
 The exports of functions implemented in JuLie itself are located in the various source files.
 3. Inclusion of all the various source files of JuLie.

 To ensure proper functionality of JuLie we use [unit testing](https://docs.julialang.org/en/v1/stdlib/Test/).
 The directory [test](https://github.com/ulthiel/JuLie.jl/tree/master/test) contains various test sets, and these are combined in the file [runtests.jl](https://github.com/ulthiel/JuLie.jl/blob/master/test/runtests.jl).
 You can run a single test set by, e.g., ```julia runtests.jl combinatorics/partitions.jl```, and you can run the full unit test with ```Pkg.test("JuLie")``` in Julia.